Euro zone split over how to interpret bank debt deal

-BRUSSELS (Reuters) - Efforts by euro zone countries to agree on how to recapitalize struggling banks appeared to be in disarray on Wednesday with conflicting interpretations of what was agreed by EU leaders at a summit barely three months ago.
+BRUSSELS, Sept 26 (Reuters) - Efforts by euro zone countries to agree on how to recapitalise struggling banks appeared to be in disarray on Wednesday with conflicting interpretations of what was agreed by EU leaders at a summit barely three months ago.

 That will in turn undermine financial markets’ confidence in Europe’s ability to get on top of the debt crisis.
 Yields on Spanish 10-year government bonds moved back above 6 percent on Wednesday as developments in Spain dampened expectations that Madrid will soon ask for a bailout and secure central bank support for its debt.